revell-logo

 32-40mm Objectives: Compact and lightweight, these mount low on the rifle for optimal cheek weld.
 Perfect for hunting rifles where fast handling matters more than maximum light gathering.

 42-44mm Objectives: The sweet spot for versatility, balancing light transmission with reasonable mounting height.
-This size works well with low to medium rings on most rifles.
+This size works well with low to medium rings on most rifles without compromise.

 50mm Objectives: Popular for long-range and low-light applications, these require medium to high rings.
-The extra light gathering helps during dawn and dusk hunting periods.
+The extra light gathering helps during dawn and dusk hunting periods when game is most active.

 56mm+ Objectives: Specialized scopes for extreme low light or high magnification use.
 These massive objectives require high or extra-high rings, potentially compromising shooting position and rifle handling.